 - Improved mood – Dopamine and serotonin are important for mental and physical health.
 Massage has been shown to enhance the effects of dopamine and serotonin.

 - Improved nerve function – The benefits of massage on neuropathic pain(nerve pain) have been studied extensively, and professional massage is often used as a treatment option for nerve pain.

 Just make sure that you’re not feeling any sharp pain or experiencing any bruising when you’re using a massage ball.
 That John Mellencamp song “Hurts so good,” should be your theme song when it comes to using a massage ball.

 What Do You Need To Do Before Using A Massage Ball?

 Massage balls can be a great tool for just about anyone.
 If you’re being treated for a spine-related injury or problem, you should consult with a medical professional before attempting any sort of myofascial release.

 The same rule applies if you want to use massage balls for pain relief after an injury.
 Checking with your doctor is always a good rule of thumb before you start any new treatment plan.

 Now we’ve come to the heart of the matter.
 Here is a detailed look at the 5 products that we listed in the beginning of this article.

-A regulation lacrosse ball is the go-to massage ball for most parts of the body, and the pair of lacrosse balls by Athletic Muscle are a great choice.
+A regulation lacrosse ball is the go-to massage ball for most parts of the body, and the pair of lacrosse balls by Signature Lacrosse are a great choice.
 Regulation lacrosse balls are firm, ideal for pinpoint massaging of tight muscles throughout the body.

 They’re also small enough to hold or store in a bag or purse for a massage on the go, unlike foam rollers which can be large and ungainly.